Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 \subsection{SysAdmin}

 SysAdmin \citep{guestrin2003efficient} (see Figure~\ref{fig:sysadmin-deps}) is a probabilistic planning domain adapted from the International Probabilistic Planning Competition (IPPC) 2011.
 It includes stochastic transitions and an infinite time horizon, without any specific goal to reach.
 In this domain, the problem is defined as a graph of dependencies between $N$ computer nodes.
-At each time-step, any computer can be either \emph{online} or \emph{offline}.
+At each step, any computer can be either \emph{online} or \emph{offline}.
 Online computers have a certain probability of becoming offline, based on the state of their dependencies, and offline computers have a chance to spontaneously reset and become online.
 We investigate two variants of the problem: In \emph{SysAdmin-S} (\emph{S} for \underline{S}ingle), the agent can perform a \emph{reset}$(x)$ action, that resets a single computer.
-In \emph{SysAdmin-M} (\emph{M} for \underline{M}ulti), a set action \emph{reset}$(\mathcal X)$ reboots an arbitrary set of computers at once.
+In \emph{SysAdmin-M} (\emph{M} for \underline{M}ulti), the action \emph{reset}$(\mathcal X)$ contains a set parameter $\mathcal X$ and it reboots an arbitrary set of computers at once.
 At each step, the agent is rewarded for each computer that is online at that moment and penalized for any computer it reboots.